We solve most complex requests

 Day 11: Souvenirs from the ‘Paris of the East’

 The Art Museum in Bucharest has many first-class show pieces – among them are art works by Tizian, Tintoretto, El Greco, Rubens, Rembrandt, Jan van Eyck, Hans Memling or Delacroix.
-We also find here some sculptures by Constantin Brâncuși, ‘the father of modern sculpture’ (Hans Arp).
-A walk on Calea Victoriei will take us to the churches Kretzulescu and Stavropoleos.
+Here, we can also find some sculptures by Constantin Brâncuși, ‘the father of modern sculpture’ (Hans Arp).
+A walk on Calea Victoriei will take us to the Kretzulescu and Stavropoleos churches.
 The latter (built around 1730) displays rich and beautiful ornaments.
-After a walk on Lipscani Street, everyone will have time to explore the city on their own before going to a restaurant to taste the specialties of the Romanian kitchen and to get to know the country’s folklore.
+After a walk on Lipscani Street, everyone will have time to explore the city on their own before going to a restaurant to taste the specialties of Romanian cuisine and to get to know the country’s folklore.